 A company’s score on a Measurement Theme is calculated by adding the number of points awarded in the respective Theme and dividing it by the maximum number of points available.
 The scores on all Measurement Themes are then weighted to produce a company’s total CHRB score.

-Companies may be assessed against more than one CHRB industry, where they derive at least 20% of their revenues or over GBP £1 billion from the relevant CHRB industry.
+Companies may be assessed against more than one CHRB industry, where they derive at least 15% of their revenues or over GBP £1 billion from the relevant CHRB industry.
 Eight companies fell into both the Agricultural Products and Apparel industries, one company fell into both the Agricultural Products and Extractives industries and one company fell into the Agricultural Products, Apparel and ICT Manufacturing industries In these cases the companies were assessed both in terms of how they manage their Agricultural Products and Apparel business.
 As such, these particular companies are presented in both industry results where relevant.

 Out of Scope

-There are some aspects that contribute to the human rights performance of companies, but which are not be covered in the 2017 Benchmark in order to focus on key issues, maintain a manageable scope and to learn lessons from the inaugural results.
+There are some aspects that contribute to the human rights performance of companies, but which are not covered in the Benchmark in order to focus on key issues, maintain a manageable scope and to learn lessons from the inaugural results.

 - Consumption of Products and Services (such as digital rights)